-- Brush vigorously for 1 full minute in each section.
+- Brush vigorously for at elast 30 seconds in each section.

 - With a manual, soft bristled brush, angle the bristles upward in the upper and downward in the lowers to clean thoroughly between the brackets and the gums.
 Be sure that the bristles get under the gums.
 Vigor is a key!
 Start in the very back and work your way forward.

 - If you are using an electric brush, be sure to use the same angulation into the gum tissues between bracket and gums.
 You do not need to use vigor with an electric brush, but you must use very firm pressure and some slight movement to clean effectively.

 - With either type of brush, be methodical from back to front and spend most of the minute on the fronts of the teeth around the brackets.
 Brush the backs (tongue side) of your teeth well, but more briefly.

 - Repeat for all four sections.
 Then it’s time to clean between the teeth.